ngroegli/hacky-easter-2024/Level 7 - Seven Of Nine/moduless/README.md

     hint_2={n - q}
     n = p * q

-Insert p * q in n and solve the two equations with the two unknown variables.
+I inserted p * q for n and solved the two equations with the two unknown variables.

 With that, it is quite easy to reverse the whole algorithm.
-For this, the following script is implemented:
+For this, I have the following script implemented:

 [solver.py](solver.py)